 You almost have to buy online, which means you can’t try them on, and paying for shipping, and often for duty, means you can make really expensive mistakes.
 Blech.

 So to help you out, today I’m sharing my best tips on buying minimal shoes.

-Here are my best tips for buying minimal shoes (and what I’ll be doing too)
+Here are my best tips for buying minimal shoes.

 What styles do you need for next year?
 Obviously winter boots are less likely to go on sale in November, so save your winter boot purchases for later in the season.